Kiyan Prince

-Kiyan Josiah Prince (25 November 1990 – 18 May 2006) was a 15-year-old boy who was fatally stabbed outside the London Academy in Edgware, London on 18 May 2006.
-Prince, who played football for the youth team of professional club Queens Park Rangers, was described as "a prodigious footballing talent" and "an outstanding and upstanding boy".
-He was killed while trying to stop the bullying of another boy.
+Kiyan Josiah Prince (25 November 1990 – 18 May 2006) was an English footballer who played for the Queens Park Rangers youth academy.
+Described as "a prodigious footballing talent" and "an outstanding and upstanding boy", Prince was fatally stabbed outside his school (London Academy in Edgware, London) on 18 May 2006, while trying to stop the bullying of another boy.

 Murder

 On 18 May 2006, Prince was involved in an altercation with 16-year-old fellow London Academy pupil Hannad Hasan outside the school gates.
 Hasan managed to get Prince in a headlock before stabbing him once in the heart with a penknife.
 A Metropolitan Police Sergeant from the local Edgware Safer Neighbourhood team found Prince; he was transferred by air to the Royal London Hospital in Whitechapel where he was pronounced dead two hours later.
 Two days later Hasan was charged with Prince's murder.

 Trial

 On 2 July 2007, following a trial at the Old Bailey, during which Hasan denied murdering Prince but admitted manslaughter, he was convicted of murder and sentenced to life imprisonment with a minimum of 13 years to be served.
 Hasan claimed he carried the penknife "like a toy".
 It was not revealed to the jury that a few days prior to Prince's stabbing, Hasan had used the knife to threaten a schoolgirl on a bus during an argument.

 The then-Mayor of London, Ken Livingstone, in response to the killing, said that he would encourage the Home Secretary and the Lord Chancellor to impose maximum imprisonment sentences for those who carry knives.
 In addition to this, the Violent Crime Reduction Act 2006 was enacted that increased the age at which a person can purchase a knife from 16 to 18.